Functions depending only on some variables #

 depends on, updateFinset, update, lmarginal

-If one replaces the variables indexed by a finite set t
+If one replaces the variables indexed by a finite set t, then f no longer depends on

 these variables.

-If one replaces the variable indexed by i
+If one replaces the variable indexed by i, then f no longer depends on

 this variable.

-with respect to a finite set t
+If a function depends on s, then its lmarginal with respect to a finite set t only

-depends on s \ t
+depends on s \ t.

-some variables which are not in s
+some variables which are not in s does not change the value.

 Integrating a constant over some variables with respect to probability measures does nothing.